varungande/Pomodoro-MP3-Player/README.md

 # Modern-MP3-Player
-This music player is a modern take on the "Windows Media Player."
-With the addition of fluid animations and smooth color backgrounds, it becomes much more visualy appealing.
+This music player is a modern take on the "Windows Media Player"; it comes with the additional feature of a pomodoro timer.
+With the addition of fluid animations and smooth color backgrounds, taking breaks during study sessions become more fun and enjoyable.

 Demo Sample: